 London Waterfront and Facades

 There will be nearly no indication of the world of “Harry Potter” outside Diagon Alley.
 A row of waterfront facades are inspired by London locations seen in the films, but no signs will be posted specifically pointing Guests into the new area – though there will be one hard-to-miss clue that things aren’t quite what they seem around this area.

 The London facades are King’s Cross Station, Charing Cross Road (leading to Leaky Cauldron), Grimmauld Place (home of the Black family), Leicester Square Station for the London Underground, and Wyndham’s Theatre.
 The Eros Fountain from Piccadilly Circus is also being recreated in the area.

-The original Wizarding World of Harry Potter - Hogsmeade Village is located in Islands of Adventure, whereas the Diagon Alley expansion is built upon the former site of the Jaws ride in Universal Studios Florida.
-As such, guests may soon travel between the parks using the Hogwarts Express train system.
+The original Wizarding World of Harry Potter – Hogsmeade Village is located in Islands of Adventure.
+In contrast, the Diagon Alley expansion is built upon the former site of the Jaws ride in Universal Studios, Florida.
+As such, Guests may soon travel between the parks using the Hogwarts Express train system.
 It will load and unload from new train stations on both ends.

-For the Diagon Alley expansion, King’s Cross Station is a near replica of the real station in London and will feature the famous track 9 3/4, offering a magical entrance into the Wizarding World.
+For the Diagon Alley expansion, King’s Cross Station is a near replica of the real station in London.
+It will feature the famous track 9 3/4, offering a magical entrance into the Wizarding World.